www3838438/dbu/doc/custom.md

  * `#ChrootPkg`: When this points to a package, package information will be fetched from the corresponding .deb in config/packages.chroot/ instead of the APT database
  * `#Replace`: When this field is present at least once, replace the package list description with its value (can be used more than once for multiline descriptions)

-`doc/packages/*, doc/packages.md` should not be edited manually (Run `make doc` to update the markdown documentation from package lists.)
+`doc/packages/*, doc/packages.md` should not be edited manually (Run `make documentation` to update the markdown documentation from package lists.)

 #### Adding more packages